MarVelNyx/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond sets the permission to the file hello as Owner no permissions, Group as no permissions and other users all permissions
-9-John_Doe sets the mode of the file hello to: -rwxr-x-wx 10-mirror_permissions sets the mode of the file hello the same as olleh's mode
+9-John_Doe sets the mode of the file hello to: -rwxr-x-wx 10-mirror_permissions sets the mode of the file hello the same as olleh's mode 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, group and other users excluding regular files